Daniele410/STK/README.md

 ## How to Use

 1. Launch the application using Maven or an IDE such as IntelliJ IDEA.
-2. Use the available features from the user interface to:
+2. Upload an audio file (e.g., MP3) from the user interface.
-   - Upload and edit files.
-   - Analyze datasets.
-   - Configure new tools.
+3. Watch the visual effects change dynamically based on the frequency analysis of the music.

 ## Contributions